msoe-vex/docs/source/workshops/ros-workshop/part-two.rst

 Part 2: Creating Nodes
 ======================

-Now that we have some experience with basic nodes, let's create our own.
-To start, open **Visual Studio Code** and open the "ros-workshop" folder located in your home directory.
+Now that we have some experience with basic nodes, let's create our own!

 One of the largest problems with ROS is it's complicated file structure.
 Packages often contain tons of pieces and configuration files, that allow everything to be linked in and created properly.
 In order to follow this pattern correctly, we are given multiple utilities to aid in the process.